DuckyDrip/Gullit/README.md

 Some cleats may use animal skins
 Order can be made via phone/chatbot (or coming to place) Do not accept any form of cash
-Can walk in directly to buy
+Can only walk in directly to buy
 Doesn't accept order issues, if any issue on orders, tell them to contact customer service via phone number.